-Pull rectangle piece through to wrong side.
+Pull piece through to wrong side.

-Press flat, with seams turned away creating a clean, smooth, window-like opening.
+Press flat, with seams turned away from rectangular opening.
+This should result in a clean, smooth, window-like opening.

-Center rectangular opening over back of

-buttonhole, and slipstitch to the buttonhole binding along the stitching lines.
+Center rectangular opening over back of buttonhole, and slip-stitch to the buttonhole binding along the stitching lines.